ixofoundation/https-github.com-ixofoundation-ixo-protocol-tree-master-specification-did-ixo/README.md

 The operation CAN be executed by anyone and is publicly available.

-* **`id`**: `QueryIdentifierDocument` should be a fully qualified DID of type `did:cosmos:<chainspace>:<namespace>`.
+* **`id`**: `QueryIdentifierDocument` should be a fully qualified DID of type `did:ixo:<chainspace>:<namespace>`.
 It MUST be the DID that is to be resolved.
-Allowed `chainspace` and `namespace` values are available in the Cosmos Chain Registry [[3]](#ref3)
+Allowed `chainspace` and `namespace` values are available in the Interchain Chain Registry [[3]](#ref3)
 * **`metadata`**: Contains DID document metadata? `created`, `updated`, `valid`, `versionId`

-The IID resolver is a public facing interface and will be exposed by installing the IID module in the Cosmos blockchain.
+The IID resolver is a public facing interface and will be exposed by installing the IID module in the Interchain blockchain.
 The IID resolver will resolve down to the `namespace` to query for the DID document.
-This assume that Cosmos module developers using the `did:cosmos` method will need to implement a DID resolver internal to the module to fetch stored DID documents.
+This assume that Interchain module developers using the `did:ixo` method will need to implement a DID resolver internal to the module to fetch stored DID documents.

-The operation MUST return the DID document and metadata if it exist in the Cosmos blockchain module.
+The operation MUST return the DID document and metadata if it exist in the Interchain blockchain module.

 #### Client request format to resolve a DID to its DID document